thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 Selected details are added into message or message metadata with prefix: **customer_**.

-Following Message Originator types are allowed: **Asset**, **Device**, **Entity View**.
+> **Note:** Following message originator's entity types are supported: **Asset**, **Device**, **Entity View**.

 **Output connections**
 * **Success:**
+  * If customer's details were found and successfully fetched.
-  * If no error occurred during fetching of customer's details.
+  * If customer's details were not found.
 * **Failure:**
-  * If unsupported originator type found.
+  * If message originator's entity type is unsupported.
-  * If originator does not have assigned customer.
+  * If message originator is not assigned to customer.
-  * If unexpected error occurs during fetching of customer's details.
+  * If unexpected error occurs during message processing.

 **Usage example**